-- Meet all academic standards established by the City College of New York (as specified in the CCNY Bulletin of Undergraduate Programs), including maintaining at least the required minimum grade point average of 2.0 ("C") for the BS degree. - Successfully complete the prescribed Sophie Davis Biomedical Education Program and CUNY School of Medicine curricula for each year of study. - Earn passing grades in all course required for graduation (described in the following section).
+- Meet all academic standards established by the City College of New York (as specified in the CCNY Bulletin of Undergraduate Programs), including maintaining at least the required minimum grade point average of 2.0 ("C") for the BS degree. - Successfully complete the prescribed Sophie Davis Biomedical Education Program and CUNY School of Medicine curricula for each year of study. - Earn passing grades in all courses required for graduation (described in the following section).

 The Student Academic Progress Committee of the CUNY School of Medicine/Sophie Davis Biomedical Education Program meets regularly to review the academic records of students in the program.
-Students who fail to fulfill the above requirements may be placed on academic probation, given a prescription year, or dismissed from the program (see "The Student Academic Progress Committee," below).
+Students who fail to fulfill the above requirements may be placed on academic probation, given the opportunity to repeat an academic year, placed on administrative leave, or dismissed from the program (see "The Student Academic Progress Committee," below).